jeanmajid/NPM-windows-keylistener/README.md

 # @jeanmajid/windows-keylistener

-Low‑level global keyboard hook for Windows.
-Very basic
+A very basic Low‑level keyboard hook for Windows, with some additional functionality (currently only copyToClipboard)

 ## Installation